Dream Center: Programs

-assistance programs for disaster victims, victims of domestic violence, drug addiction and trafficking in human beings and prisoners.
+assistance programs for victims of disaster, domestic violence, drug addiction, human trafficking and prisoners.

+Dream Center came to the aid of many Los Angeles fire victims in 2025 with housing, clothing, groceries, toiletries and meals.

 Controversy

 In 2005, some Hurricane Katrina evacuees staying at the Dream Center said they had difficulty receiving donations.
 In response to the complaints several social activists, led by Ted Hayes, an advocate for the homeless, called a news conference demanding an investigation of the Dream Center.
 After visiting the Dream Center, however, and being given a tour of the facility, the activists concluded that the accusations were groundless.
-In fact, they were found to be from a smear campaign.
 "There is no basis to the complaints we've heard," Hayes said, "The horror stories reported to us do not exist."